Minimum wage rates to increase in April

 Time to read: 2 mins

-Prime Minister Chris Hipkins has announced that the minimum wage rates will increase from 1 April this year.
-The adult minimum wage will go up by $1.50, taking the hourly rate from $21.20 up to $22.70 – an increase to keep in line with inflation.
-The training and starting-out minimum wages will also increase from $16.96 per hour to $18.16 per hour, remaining at 80% of the adult minimum wage.
+Workplace Relations and Safety Minister Brooke van Velden has announced that minimum wage rates will increase from 1 April 2024.
+The adult minimum wage will go up by $0.45, bringing the minimum wage up to $23.15 per hour, a “cautious” 2% increase in order to keep in line with inflation.

 What does this mean for you?